Back to Blog

 TermDefinition

-Week 1: FoundationMaster accounting fundamentals and 3-statement linkages.
-Build your 'Why this role?' and 'Tell me about yourself' narratives.
+Week 1: FoundationMaster accounting fundamentals and 3-statement linkages

-Week 4: PolishMock interviews with peers or mentors.
+Week 4: PolishMock interviews.
 Refine weak areas.
-Stay current on market news and recent deals.
+Stay current on news

 Common Mistakes to Avoid